 We finished filming two months ago and by that time I had full approval of the script, and I was very pleased.
-I was surprised shortly afterwards when I received threatening phone calls, in addition to Facebook pages opposing the film's
+I was surprised shortly afterwards when I received threatening phone calls, in addition to Facebook pages opposing the film's release.

 But I am determined to release Al-Molhid and am currently negotiating with a number of cinemas for a screening during the upcoming winter-break.

 Of course the film was only allowed on condition of depicting atheism as inferior to religion.

 The film, the first in the history of Egyptian cinema to discuss atheism, tells the story of a preacher who has an atheist son and keeps trying to talk him into changing his mind.
 The preacher is also the presenter of a religious program on a